Chart Color Schemes

 Brighton shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Brighton's residents aged 15+ have a university degree qualification rate of 28.3%, compared to the SA4 region's 33.8%.
-This indicates room for educational advancement.
+Brighton's educational qualifications lag behind regional averages.
+Among residents aged 15 and above, 28.3% hold university degrees, compared to the SA4 region's 33.8%.
+This gap suggests potential for educational development.
 Bachelor degrees are most common at 19.2%, followed by postgraduate qualifications (5.3%) and graduate diplomas (3.8%).
-Vocational credentials are also prevalent, with 37.5% of residents holding such qualifications – advanced diplomas account for 12.2% and certificates for 25.3%.

-Educational participation is high, with 28.5% currently enrolled in formal education.
+Vocational credentials are prominent, with 37.5% of residents aged 15 and above holding them - advanced diplomas at 12.2% and certificates at 25.3%.
+Educational participation is high, with 28.5% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 8.4% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education